ActiveBrainAtlas/Datajoint_Interface/project_schemas/atlas_schema/README.md

 # Datajoint utilities
-This folder is for python and BASH scripts for uploading and downloading excel data
+This folder is for python and BASH scripts for creating, uploading and downloading data from the database.

 # parameters.yaml
 This file stores the datajoint credientials.
+We are no longer keeping this on Github

-# definition.py
+# atlas_schema.py
 This file contains the code to manipulate the tables in the schema.
 You can use this file to create/drop/populate the table.
 - Create the table:
 	`python definition.py create`